History of Poland during the Jagiellonian dynasty: Prussia; struggle for Baltic area domination

-In reality the House of Hohenzollern, of which Albrecht was a member, the ruling family of the Margraviate of Brandenburg, had been actively expanding its territorial influence; for example already in the 16th century in Farther Pomerania and Silesia.
-Motivated by a current political expediency, Sigismund Augustus in 1563 allowed the Brandenburg elector branch of the Hohenzollerns, excluded under the 1525 agreement, to inherit the Prussian fief rule.
+In reality, the House of Hohenzollern, of which Albert was a member, the ruling family of the Margraviate of Brandenburg, had been actively expanding its territorial influence; for example, already in the 16th century in Farther Pomerania and Silesia.
+Motivated by a current political expediency, Sigismund II Augustus in 1563 allowed the Brandenburg elector branch of the Hohenzollerns, excluded under the 1525 agreement, to inherit the Prussian fief rule.
 The decision, confirmed by the 1569 sejm, made the future union of Prussia with Brandenburg possible.
-Sigismind II, unlike his successors, was however careful to assert his supremacy.
+Sigismund II Augustus, unlike his successors, was, however, careful to assert his supremacy.
 The Polish–Lithuanian Commonwealth, ruled after 1572 by elective kings, was even less able to counteract the growing importance of the dynastically active Hohenzollerns.

-In 1568 Sigismund Augustus, who had already embarked on a war fleet enlargement program, established the Maritime Commission.
+In 1568, Sigismund II Augustus, who had already embarked on a war fleet enlargement program, established the Maritime Commission.
 A conflict with the City of Gdańsk (Danzig), which felt that its monopolistic trade position was threatened, ensued.
-In 1569 Royal Prussia had its legal autonomy largely taken away, and in 1570 Poland's supremacy over Danzig and the Polish King's authority over the Baltic shipping trade were regulated and received statutory recognition (Karnkowski's Statutes).
+In 1569, Royal Prussia had its legal autonomy largely taken away, and in 1570, Poland's supremacy over Danzig and the Polish King's authority over the Baltic shipping trade were regulated and received statutory recognition (Karnkowski's Statutes).